poojanagrawal/mesalabs-day1/lab1/README.md

 and can help you identify problems and potential improvements.

 For now, let's focus on the terminal output.
-One important field for our purposes are the central hydrogen fraction (``H_cntr``), which will tell you how far along the main-sequence evolution your model is.
-You'll note that it initially changes extremely slowly.
+One important field for our purposes is the central hydrogen fraction (``H_cntr``), which tells you how far along the main-sequence evolution your model is.
+Note that it initially changes extremely slowly.
 This is because MESA starts with a very small time step which gradually increases, as shown by the ``lg_dt_yrs`` field, the base 10 logarithm of the time step expressed in